Hermitian K-theory, derived equivalences and Karoubi's Fundamental Theorem: Grothendieck-Witt groups of dg categories

 \begin{remark} As a triangulated category, the category $H^0\A^{\pretr}$ is generated by $\A$, that is, every object of $H^0\A^{\pretr}$ is obtained from $\A$ by iteration of taking finite direct sums, shifts and cones.
 This is because every object of $\Z\scC_{\bk}\A$ has a filtration with quotients in $\scC_{\bk}\A$, and every object in $\scC_{\bk}\A$ is obtained from $\A$ by iteration of taking finite direct sums, shifts and cones (since $\scC_{\bk}$ is obtained from $\bk$ in this way). \end{remark}

-\begin{definition} A {\em localization pair} is a pair $(\A,\A_0)$ consisting of a dg category $\A$ and a full dg subcategory $\A_0 \subset \A$.
+\begin{definition} A {\em localization pair} \cite{keller:cyclic}, also called {\em dg pair}, is a pair $(\A,\A_0)$ consisting of a pointed dg category $\A$ and a full pointed dg subcategory $\A_0 \subset \A$.
 A morphism of localization pairs $(\A,\A_0) \to (\B,\B_0)$ is a dg functor $\A\to \B$ which sends $\A_0$ into $\B_0$.
 The {\em associated triangulated category} of a localization pair $(\A,\A_0)$ is the Verdier quotient triangulated category